Let’s Come Together Over Healthy, Delicious Vegan Food

 I have created my own path in the yoga world, and I teach at random places around Fort Worth: breweries, community centers, and bookstores.
 If you’re local, please, come say hi.
 I loooooove meeting people and sharing this love of food and health.
 Also, I am a certified senior adult yoga teacher: teaching private and public yoga to seniors is as good as it gets.

-I have written about so many things on this blog over the years: the loooong journey of teaching yoga, quitting corporate America, weight loss, creating a business, my dad, my mom, my husband, how to manage gut-wrenching grief, being childless, the transformative power of veggies, traveling – mostly throughout the Southwest, goal planning and vision board creating, senior adults, soooo many art festivals, sex, periods, and the friends I’ve made along the way.
+I have written about so many things on this blog over the years: the loooong journey of teaching yoga, quitting corporate America, weight loss, creating a business, being childless, the transformative power of veggies, traveling – mostly throughout the Southwest, goal planning and vision board creating, soooo many art festivals, sex, periods, and the friends I’ve made along the way.

 What keeps me going is hearing from you: the blog posts you relate with most, the connections we all are making in this crazy life, the fact that this little laptop connects me with people All Over the World.
 It’s incredible, right?